 AI has a bright future, but it also has many challenges.
 What’s next is as follows:

-2. Impact on Society: AI will have a significant influence on society.
+Via AI generated content, entertainment will offer immersive experiences ranging from virtual reality to music. - Impact on Society: AI will have a significant influence on society.
 Work dynamics will be redefined, enhancing human talents and automating repetitive jobs at the same time.
 Privacy and job dislocation issues, however, will not go away.
 Achieving optimal equilibrium between artificial intelligence and human judgment will be essential.

 FAQs